rkitover/windows-dev-guide/README.md

 `count` to add `measure | % count` to the end of a pipeline, and alias `select-object` to `s`.

-The `readshim` function will give you the package target of choco `.exe` shims, which are kind of like symlinks, they are the `.exe` that is in your `$env:PATH` under your choco root which is something like `/ProgramData/chocolatey/bin/`.
-See [here](#chocolatey-filesystem-structure) about the choco filesystem structure.
+The `readshim` function will give you the installed target of winget symlinks, scoop shims and Chocolatey shims for executables you have installed.

 The `shortpath` function will convert a raw path to a nicer form with the sysdrive removed, it can take args or pipeline input.
 The